Personal tax planning in 2024/2025

 Whether you opt for a cash ISA, stocks and shares ISA, or the innovative lifetime ISA, this allowance can significantly enhance your wealth, tax-free.

 In the Spring Budget 2024, the Government announced the introduction of the UK ISA.
-The new £5,000 allowance, in addition to the existing ISA allowance, will provide a new tax-free savings opportunity for people to invest in the UK.
+The new £5,000 allowance, in addition to the existing ISA allowance, will provide a new tax-free savings opportunity.

 Pension contributions: Investing in the future

-Contributing to a pension not only secures your future but also offers immediate tax relief.
-Contributions are topped up by the government at your highest rate of income tax, making it one of the most tax-efficient forms of saving.
+Contributing to a pension secures your future and it offers immediate tax relief.
+Contributions are topped up by the government at your highest rate of income tax.
+Meaning, it is one of the most tax-efficient forms of saving.

 Planning for capital gains

 Capital gains tax (CGT) is levied on the profit made when a sale or the ‘dispose of’ an asset that has appreciated in value.
-It is important to point out, it’s the profit or ‘gain’ from the sale that is subject to taxation, not the total amount of money received from the sale.
-The essence of CGT is to tax the increase in value of an asset from the time acquired to the time it is sold, covering a wide range of assets including property, stocks and shares, among others.
+It is important to point out, it’s the profit or ‘gain’ from the sale that is subject to taxation.
+The essence of CGT is to tax the increase in value of an asset from the time acquired to the time it is sold, covering a range of assets including property, stocks and shares.

 Strategic planning involves timing the sale of assets to take full advantage of the annual exemption.

 For instance, if an individual anticipates a gain that exceeds the exemption limit, they could consider spreading the disposal of assets over multiple tax years.
-This allows for the utilisation of the annual exempt amount in each year, potentially reducing the overall tax liability.
+This allows for the utilisation of the annual exempt amount in each year.
+Meaning, it could reduce the overall tax liability.

 Inheritance tax planning: Safeguarding your legacy